 Normally each porter will carry 2 people's rucksacks and he will simply tie them together using rope (this does not harm any of the rucksacks).
 If you are trekking with a friend or loved one, and there is space in one rucksack for both your possessions, then please feel free to share the same rucksack but please ensure that it weighs less than 24kg.
 It is helpful if you do not put things that you may need during the day in your large rucksack as you will not be walking with your porter at all times.

 Can I drink the tap water:

-- And also we advise the tourist not to drink from plastic bottle especially in the mountain to prevent getting contamination of the environment.
-So use Non Plastic Bottle in option
+- And also we advise the tourist not to drink from plastic bottles especially in the mountain to prevent getting contamination of the environment.
+So use Non-Plastic Bottle in option

-- Advise to drink boiled water fromTea House.
+- Advice to drink boiled water fromTea House.

-- Advice to drink ginger and lemon tea to minimise the need for water consumption.
+- Advice to drink ginger and lemon tea to minimize the need for water consumption.

 - Purifying tap/river water using a chloride pump, iodine, or chloride tablets.
 The taste of the tablets is not appetizing, so it is recommendable to use a dissolvable vitamin tablet to add flavor.

 How old does a trekker have to be to go trekking: